ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

    pair: credential types; Galaxy
    pair: credential types; Automation Hub

-Selecting this credential allows climber to access Galaxy or use a collection published on a local |ah|.
+Selecting this credential allows ascender to access Galaxy or use a collection published on a local |ah|.
 See :ref:`ug_collections_usage` for detail.
 Entering the Galaxy server URL is the only required value on this screen.

 |Credentials - create galaxy credential|